Skip to content

 “In order to maximize education savings, it’s important to leave no stone unturned.
 We saw that less than half of parents know about the CESG, which means most Canadians are missing out on government money that they are entitled to,” said Lo.
 “At Embark, we have a strong commitment to ensuring that every possible opportunity and advantage is utilized to assist Canadians in saving for their education.
 Our unwavering focus is on optimizing education savings and empowering students to achieve their goals without the burden of overwhelming debt.”

-Embrace the power of time: Starting your savings journey at any age is possible, but the sooner you begin, the more time your money has to grow and flourish.
+Starting your savings journey at any age is possible, but the sooner you begin, the more time your money has to grow and flourish.
 Consider placing your funds in a tax-sheltered savings account, such as an RESP, to benefit from compounding growth.
 To get an estimate of your potential savings growth, explore our online calculator.

-A little guidance goes a long way: 73 per cent of students wish they had more guidance when planning their post-secondary education.
+73 per cent of students wish they had more guidance when planning their post-secondary education.
 Take time to truly think about what you want to do and talk to people about it.
-Talk to guidance counselors and experts to learn more about different career paths, whether that is university or a trade school.
+Talk to guidance counsellors and experts to learn more about different career paths, whether that is a university, college, or a trade school.
 You can also try to ask someone who is in that field for firsthand insight.

 To learn more about how Embark can help parents save more, go to www.embark.ca.